NodleCode/docs.nodle.com/docs/nodle-wallets/polkadot-js/how-to-create-a-nodle-cash-wallet.md

    ![Backup Your Mnemonics](/img/docs/nodle-cash/backup-your-mnemonics.png)
    :::
-2. Now that you’ve saved your seed words securely, give your account a name, and
+2. Now that you’ve saved your seed words securely, give your account a name.
+3. Select an appropriate network from the drop-down list.
+For example, Polkadot Relay Chain.
-3. Add a strong password.
-We recommend using a long, randomly generated password, stored in a password manager.
+4. Add a strong password.
+You must use a long, randomly generated password (greater than 11 characters). **Important**: Enure you use a password generator or password manager to generate a lengthy password.
+Manual entry of passwords may not work.
    ![Password](/img/docs/nodle-cash/password.png)
 4. Now you have an account!
 Finish up:
    ![Add Account](/img/docs/nodle-cash/add-account.png)